1,000+ Opportunities

 Visit the Pennsylvania Bar Foundation’s website for more information about applying for assistance.

-Based on current listing details, eligibility includes: Non-profit legal aid organizations serving low-income and disadvantaged Pennsylvanians in specific geographic zones.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit legal aid organizations serving low-income and disadvantaged Pennsylvanians in specific geographic zones.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 12, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Other Legal Services Grants ("zone grants") are due December 12, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.